chantastic/rocss/README.md

 ## The Basic Idea

-There are two ways that we see see a resource represented in RESTful systems.
+There are two ways that we see a resource represented in RESTful systems.

-* Single Resource          — `"resoure": { "id": 1 }`
+* Single Resource          — `"resource":   { "id": 1 }`
 * Resource Collection Item — `"resources": [{ "id": 1 }]`

 When put in a UI, these rarely look similar.
 The first is used to _show_ the